 Brittany has nine years of experience working for a mental health agency for which she provided outpatient services for children and families.
 Over the past eight years, she have provided direct clinical services including diagnostic assessments, child-family therapy, group therapy, as well as mental health consultation for daycares and schools in the community.
 Brittany has an undergraduate degree in Psychology and a graduate degree in Social Work.

-Karen is a Licensed Social Worker, and she received her undergraduate degree from The Ohio State University in Family Relations and Human Development and her Master’s Degree in Social Work from Northern Kentucky University.
+Karen is an independently licensed therapist, and she received her undergraduate degree from The Ohio State University in Family Relations and Human Development and her Master’s Degree in Social Work from Northern Kentucky University.
 As a Licensed Social Worker, she has 24 years of experience at a community mental health agency that provides outpatient services to children and families.
 During her time in community mental health, she provided clinical services including diagnostic assessments, child-family therapy, group therapy, along with mental health consultation to daycares and preschools in the community.

 Karen specializes in providing behavioral health services for children, infants to sixteen years of age who struggle emotionally and behaviorally or who may have experienced trauma.
 She is trained in several evidenced-based therapies which focus on trauma and attachment.
 Eye Movement Desensitization Reprocessing (EMDR) is a psychotherapy that enables people of all ages to heal from the symptoms and emotional distress that are a result of disruptive life experiences.
 The second therapy she is trained in is Parent-Child Interactive Therapy (PCIT).
 PCIT is an evidence-based, short-term treatment designed to help young children with highly disruptive behaviors.
 PCIT is a combination of play therapy and behavioral therapy for young children and their parents or caregivers.
 The adults learn and practice new skills and techniques for relating to children with emotional or behavior problems, language issues, developmental disabilities, or mental health disorders.